-The 80C51XA improves bus throughput and performance by issuing Burst cycles to fetch codes from memory.
-In Burst cycles, addresses A19-4 are latched internally by the PSD, while the 80C51XA drives the A3-1 lines to sequentially fetch up to 16 bytes of code.
-The PSD access time is then measured from address A3-A1 valid to data in valid.
-The PSD bus timing requirement in Burst cycle is identical to the normal bus cycle except the address set up or hold time with respect to ALE is not required.
+The 80C51XA can be configured to operate in eight-bit data mode. (shown in Figure 22).
+The 80C51XA improves bus throughput and performance by executing Burst cycles for code fetches.
+In Burst Mode, address A19-4 are latched internally by the PSD835G2, while the 80C51XA changes the A3-0 lines to fetch up to 16 bytes of code.
+The PSD access time is then measured from address A3-A0 valid to data in valid.
+The PSD bus timing requirement in Burst Mode is identical to the normal bus cycle, except the address setup and hold time with respect to ALE does not apply.

-9.3.4.4 H8/300
+9.3.3.4 68HC11